-Towering 150 feet into the air, with 17 spires, the aluminum, glass and steel edifice that is the Cadet Chapel on the campus of the U.S. Air Force Academy in Colorado Springs, Colo., features majestic views of the Rocky Mountains.
+Towering 150 feet into the air, with 17 spires, the aluminum, glass and steel edifice that is the Cadet Chapel on the campus of the U.S. Air Force Academy in Colorado Springs, Colo., feature majestic views of the Rocky Mountains.

 Equally striking is the classical pipe organ in the back of the Protestant Chapel, on the top level of the chapel.
 There are two levels of pipework on each side of the organ, seemingly floating in air.
 Reaching high into the uppermost part of the 99-foot-high chapel ceiling, the organ has called the Air Force community to worship since 1963.